nutanix/terraform-provider-nutanix/README.md

 > For the 1.8.0 release of the provider, it will have N-2 compatibility with the Nutanix database service.
 This release was tested with v2.5.1.1, v2.5.1 and v2.5 versions.

 > For the 1.8.1 release of the provider, it will have N-2 compatibility with the Nutanix database service.
 This release was tested with v2.5.1.1, v2.5.1 and v2.5 versions.

+> For the 1.9.5 release of the provider, it will have N-2 compatibility with the Nutanix database service.
+This release was tested with v2.5.1.1, v2.5.1 and v2.5 versions.

 Note: For NDB related modules, only postgress database type is qualified and officially supported.
 Older versions of NDB may not support some resources.